taikedz/dockervisor/README.md

 A tool for managing Docker images, containers, and rollback.

+Dockervisor allows you to start and stop containers by specifying the image name, instead of individual container names.
+Any one image controlled by dockervisor can only have one container running.

+Dockervisor ensures that all containers started by dockervisor use the same port exposures and volume mounts, using a `dcv-$IMAGENAME` file.

+This means that if you build a new version of an image, your new container will use the same data as the old container.

 ## Pre-requisites

 You will need the latest docker-ce: see the [official docker documentation](https://www.docker.com/community-edition)